 These discriminatory language ideologies and practices can also be found in a higher education context, upheld through de-facto policy instruments (Shohamy, 2006), such as university entrance examinations (Piller & Bodis, 2024) and the publishing requirements of academic journals (Mur-Dueñas, 2019), which can work to maintain the dominance of the White native speaker of English as a linguistic standard for anglophone academia.
 Consequently, EAP teachers often find themselves in a compromised position, being required to act as linguistic gatekeepers for multilingual students hoping to study in anglophone universities (Mortenson, 2022).
 If they approach this task uncritically without an interrogation of these colonial and racist histories that underpin English as the global language of academia or with narrow and reductive notions of academic and linguistic proficiency (Flores, 2020), then they run the risk of reproducing these colonial and racialised power dynamics (Rosa & Flores, 2017; Tupas, 2022).

 Yet despite this, colonialism and racism are topics that are largely ignored in EAP (Robinson, 2020) and there is a significant lack of research into the use of anti-racist pedagogy (Von Esch, Motha & Kubota, 2020; Mortenson, 2022).
-The neglect of the issue of racism in EAP is an unethical reality that all EAP professionals, especially those who are White, have a responsibility to address and challenge (Gerald, 2022).
+The neglect of the issue of racism in EAP is an unethical reality that all EAP professionals have a responsibility to address and challenge.
 We need to acknowledge the historical reality that the dominance of English as the global language of academia is rooted in European-settler colonialism and White supremacy (e.g. Phillipson, 1992; Pennycook, 1998; Rosa & Flores, 2021) and that many of the students who choose to study in neocolonial anglophone countries do so not because their education system is inherently better, but because the legacy of colonialism has ensured that getting a degree from these universities provides them with the cultural and linguistic capital to have a higher chance of success in their future careers (Udah, 2023).
-The fact that we as EAP teachers are often positioned as the linguistic gatekeepers to racialised students' chance to study at these universities should not simply be accepted as the status quo or beyond our control (Mortenson, 2022).
-As university educators we have the responsibility to interrogate and change this reality (Janes, 2024).
 This is why in the context of the BALEAP 2023 Biennial Conference, where we were encouraged to take a 'critical look at every aspect of EAP' (BALEAP, 2023) it was vital that at least one of the sessions asked the EAP community: 'Can we talk about racism?'